-Expected Actual Metric/Indicator Collaboration Data 19-20 Increase student achievement as measured by CAASPP by providing opportunity for teachers to collaborate 10 times per year for one hour after school.
+Expected Actual Metric/Indicator Collaboration Attendance 19-20 Increase student achievement as measured by CAASPP by providing opportunity for teachers to collaborate 10 times per year for one hour after school.
 (Priority 1,2) Teachers collaborated 14 times during the school year for one hour after school.
-In the Spring of 2018, 3rd-8th grade students meeting or exceeding standards was 13% in Language Arts.
-This is not a 5% increase.
-This goal was not met.
-In the Spring of 2018, 3rd-8th grade students meeting or exceeding standards was 3% in Math.
-This is not a 5% increase.
-Baseline In the Spring of 2017, 3rd-8th grade students meeting or exceeding standards was 13.33% in Language Arts and 4.5% in Math.
-Collaboration scheduled for 2017-2018 school year.
-This goal was not met.
+In the Spring of 2019, 3rd-8th grade students meeting or exceeding standards was 33% in Language Arts.
+In the Spring of 2019, 3rd-8th grade students meeting or exceeding standards was 12% in Math.
+Baseline Student achievement will be measured by CAASPP by providing opportunity for teachers to collaborate 10 times per year for one hour after school.
+(Priority 1,2) Metric/Indicator Student Survey Data 19-20 Maintain the percentage of students reporting a positive response on the school surveys in relationship to school safety and behavior.
+Students were asked a variety of questions in relationship to safety on the annual school survey.
+Over 85% of students responded that their school was a safe place.
+This goal was met.